Addressing geometrical perturbations by applying generalized polynomial chaos to virtual density in continuous energy Monte-Carlo power iteration: Numerical Results

 \section{Numerical Results}

 We first attempt to demonstrate the method by applying it to a simple fuel box, with nuclide densities given in Table~\ref{tab:box_densities}.
 The (unperturbed) fuel box has width $80~\text{cm}\times80~\text{cm}\times80~\text{cm}$.
-Leakage boundary conditions are applied.
+Leakage boundary conditions are applied on all sides.
 This system is not intended to be realistic, but simply to estimate the accuracy of the method in a simple benchmark.
-We then turn to the more realistic case of a MOX fuel assembly of the C5G7 benchmark~\cite{nea_benchmark_2000}.
+The next problem is a reflector problem with the previous box immersed in a $100~\text{cm}\times100~\text{cm}\times100~\text{cm}$ box filled with water, in order to verify that the method is able to address properly indirect effects.
+Leakage boundary conditions are applied on all sides.
+Finally, we turn to the more realistic case of a MOX fuel assembly of the C5G7 benchmark~\cite{nea_benchmark_2000}.
 In this reference, the fuel assembly is in 2D, but we chose to extend it to 3D with a height of $100~\text{cm}$ in the $z$ direction.
 Periodic boundary conditions are applied in the $x$ and $y$ directions, and leakage boundary conditions are applied in the $z$ direction.
+The multiplication factor for each system when no perturbation is applied is given in Table~\ref{tab:keff}.